 Talented as both a songwriter and a producer, Julia recently graduated from the Liverpool Institute for Performing Arts where she worked on a one-on-one songwriting session with Sir Paul McCartney.
 Growing up with her family in Durban, Julia was raised on Nora Jones and Joni Mitchell whilst later idolising the likes of Lana Del Ray, Chet Faker and Jamie Woon.

-Her introduction to the industry saw her feature on a number of international dance hits which garnered millions of plays at the age of 17, while performing on global stages.
+Her introduction to the industry saw her feature on a number of international how to buy accutane online dance hits which garnered millions of plays at the age of 17, while performing on global stages.
 Charting twice on the South African Radio Charts, at number 2 (“Something New” – Crazy White Boy ft.

 Julia Church) and number 6 (“Heart Shaped Box” – Goldfish ft.
 Julia Church).
 The EP follows the self-release of her debut solo records which have all been written, performed and produced by Julia.
 Throughout the process, Julia has been adamant that staying in control and being her own boss will enable the best creative result.
 And this EP demonstrates just that.

 The short burst onto the scene has already seen her play at some of London’s most prestigious venues and supported acts such as Goldfish (Electric Brixton), GoodLuck (Bush Hall), Soul diva RuthAnne (The Old Church) and Lauren Daigle (O2 Islington).
 Collaborators on this EP include Ben De Vries (David Gray), Daniel Holloway (IDER, Aaron Taylor, LUME) and Matt Newman (Mabes, Lyra).Future plans include a debut album in the Spring of 2020 and some very exciting collaborations in the pipeline with hugely respected names…